 - places offering personal care and beauty treatments – hair salons, barbers, nail salons, massage centres, tattoo and piercing parlours

-- visitor attractions and entertainment venues – museums, galleries, cinemas, theatres, concert halls, cultural and heritage sites, aquariums, indoor zoos and visitor farms, bingo halls, amusement arcades, adventure activity centres, indoor sports stadiums, funfairs, indoor theme parks, casinos, skating rinks, bowling alleys and indoor play areas (including soft-play areas)
+- visitor attractions and entertainment venues, such as museums, galleries, cinemas, indoor theatres, concert halls, cultural and heritage sites, indoor areas at aquariums, zoos and visitor farms, bingo halls, amusement arcades, adventure activity centres, indoor sports stadiums, funfairs, indoor theme parks, casinos, skating rinks, bowling alleys and indoor play areas (including soft-play areas)

 - public areas in hotels and hostels

 - estate and letting agents